PaddlePaddle/PGL/examples/kddcup2021/WikiKG90M/model/README.md

 # PGL-KE: Knowledge Graph for large scale Embedding
 This package is mainly for computing node and relation embedding of knowledge graphs efficiently.

-This package reproduce the following knowledge embedding models:
+This package reproduces the following knowledge embedding models:

 - TransE
 - RotatE